Doctor of Education

 Students should refer to the section of this catalog titled “Departmental Programs” for additional admission, degree, examination, and course requirements unique to each department.

 Each candidate for the Doctor of Education degree must submit a dissertation to the School of Graduate Studies in partial fulfillment of the requirements for the degree.
 The dissertation is prepared with the guidance and advice of the student’s faculty advisor.
-All dissertations must be prepared in accord with the Style and Policy Manual for Theses and Dissertations.
-Copies are available on the School of Graduate Studies website.

 The topic for the dissertation must be approved in advance by the student’s Faculty Advisory Committee.
 Approval is effected by the student’s completing the Topic Proposal form, available on the School of Graduate Studies website, then submitting the proposal to the committee and the Dean of the School of Graduate Studies for approval.
 The approved proposal must be filed in the School of Graduate Studies for approval.
 The proposal should be approved the semester before the degree is expected, but it must be completed before advancement to candidacy.